Water Heater Anode Rod: What It Is & Why Replacement Matters

 The Sacrificial Guardian of Your Water Tank

 A water heater anode rod is a long metal rod installed inside your water heater tank that serves as a "sacrificial" component designed to corrode in place of the steel tank itself.
-This critical part is typically made from magnesium, aluminum, or a zinc alloy wrapped around a steel core wire.
+This critical part is typically made from magnesium, aluminum, or a zinc-aluminum alloy wrapped around a steel core wire.

 The anode rod prevents tank corrosion through an electrochemical process called galvanic action.
-Because the rod's metal is more reactive than the steel tank, it attracts corrosive elements in the water—including dissolved minerals, oxygen, and aggressive ions—and reacts with them first.
+Because the rod's metal is more reactive than the steel tank, it attracts corrosive elements in the water (including dissolved minerals, oxygen, and aggressive ions) and reacts with them first.
 As these elements attack the anode rod instead of your tank walls, the rod gradually deteriorates while your tank remains protected.

 The Science Behind the Protection